ccoverstreet/Jablko/README.md

 ## Future work

 - Messaging functionality (likely groupme, possible email)
-- Robust jablko mod manager.
+- Robust Jablko Mod manager.
   - Users should be able to install from dashboard (end goal)
   - Terminal usage is a short-term goal

 ## Reason for Using Go